metadb-project/metadb/doc/admin_guide.md

 5. Start the Metadb server, configure and enable the source connector for the new stream, and begin streaming the data.

-6. Once the new data have finished or nearly finished streaming, stop the Metadb server, and "clean" the analytic database to remove old data.
+6. Once the new data have finished streaming, stop the Metadb server, and "clean" the analytic database to remove old data.

 ```bash
 $ metadb clean -D /usr/local/metadb/data --origin 's1,s2,s3' db.main